-Our Annual Youth Tour provides a once-in-a-lifetime hands-on experience by giving students the ability to experience our nation’s capital first hand.
+Our Annual Youth Tour is an extraordinary experience for students of academic achievement to visit Washington, D.C.
 The program is open to high school juniors and cultivates their understanding of how government and related organizations impact their lives.
+They will meet the leaders of today, our current representatives and senators, in order to learn to become the leaders of tomorrow.

 The goals of Youth Tour are all-encompassing, but a few of the most important are: